Enhancing Sustainability of the Transboundary Cambodia–Mekong Delta Aquifer (CMDA)

 1. Overview

-Enhancing the Sustainability of the Transboundary Cambodia-Mekong Delta Aquifer is the first initiative of its kind in the Lower Mekong Basin.
-Running from 2024 to 2028, it aims to strengthen the sustainability of this shared aquifer through science-based knowledge, cooperative governance, and inclusive participation.
-Funded by the Global Environment Facility (GEF), implemented by the Food and Agriculture Organization of the United Nations (FAO), and executed by IUCN, the project is co-owned by the Governments of Cambodia and Vietnam.
+The Enhancing the Sustainability of the Transboundary Cambodia-Mekong Delta Aquifer project is the first initiative of its kind in the Lower Mekong Basin.
+Running from 2024 to 2028, it aims to strengthen the sustainability of this shared aquifer through science-based knowledge, cooperative governance, joint strategic planning, and inclusive participation.
+The project is funded by the Global Environment Facility (GEF) International Waters (IW) focal area and implemented by the Food and Agriculture Organization of the United Nations (FAO) in partnership with the Governments of Cambodia and Viet Nam, represented respectively by the General Department of Environmental Protection, Ministry of Environment, and the Department of Water Resources Management, Ministry of Agriculture and Environment.
+IUCN serves as the lead executing agency for the project, with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the Mekong Region Futures Institute (MERFI) acting as co-executing partners.

 2. Our Goal